itoroukpe/Inteview_Questions/README.md

 1. **What is Maven, and how does it differ from Ant?**
    - **Answer:** Maven is a build and project management tool that uses conventions over configurations.
 Ant is a build tool without predefined conventions.
+"Maven is a build and project management tool that follows the principle of 'Convention over Configuration.'"

+This means that Maven encourages a standard project structure and naming conventions.
+By adhering to these conventions, developers can focus more on the actual code and less on configuring build settings.
+For example, Maven expects source code to be in the `src/main/java` directory by default, and it follows a standard lifecycle (e.g., compile, test, package) without requiring explicit configuration for these common tasks.

 2. **Explain the purpose of the Maven POM file.**
    - **Answer:** The POM (Project Object Model) file defines the configuration and dependencies for a Maven project, including plugins, goals, and project metadata.